Everade/NormalMap32/README.md

 ## Performance Considerations

 Applying the effect to lots of individual normal map sprites can be costly.
-Consider to either draw all normal sprites to a canvas or apply it to a layer instead.
+It is recommended to apply the effect to a single layer instead.
 Set Max Light ID to the lowest possible value for enhanced shader performance.

 ## Features